sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-3-method-return.rst.txt

   :autograde: unittest
   :practice: T

-  The method ``volumeCylinder`` takes parameters representing the radius and height of a cylinder and returns the corresponding volume.
-The method return type is ``double``.
+  The method ``volumeCylinder`` takes parameters representing the radius and height of a cylinder, and returns the corresponding volume.
+The method returns a value that has type ``double``.
   Use the CodeLens to step through the code.
   Experiment with passing different values to the method.